 As the coronavirus outbreak grows worldwide, so do the number of cancellations of major events in the worlds of music, film, TV, and sports.
 The amount of events canceled due to coronavirus in the U.S. is practically growing by the minute due to the risk of exposure at large gatherings.
-Major festivals like South by Southwest have already been forced to cancel, and many are fearing that it's just the beginning of many delays and cancellations to come.
+Major festivals like South by Southwest were forced to call off this year's editions back in March, at the beginning of the pandemic.
+And sadly, it was just the start of many delays and cancellations to come.

 The Governors Ball Music Festival has been cancelled due to coronavirus.
 The New York City festival was originally scheduled to take place in June, but, "due to current government mandates and the evolving situation in NYC," the Gov Ball team has decided not to move forward, according to an official statement.
 According to their website, fans who had already purchased tickets for 2020 can either request a full refund, or choose to transfer their tickets to 2021.